-One man dead, another hospitalized after shooting and stabbing at Camp Lejeune
+Marine stabbed last weekend at Camp Lejeune has died

-Camp Lejeune, N.C.
-(WITN) -- One man is dead, and another is in the hospital after a shooting and stabbing on Camp Lejeune's base.
+One man is dead, and another is in the hospital after a shooting and stabbing at Camp Lejeune.

 Patrol officers with the camp's Marshal's Office were called to an on-base residence around 4 a.m.
 Saturday morning.